-First start by roasting your veggies.
+First, start by roasting your veggies.
 Cut and deseed the squash and roast face side down.
-After the squash has roasted for 20 minutes, add the peppers.
+After the squash has been roasted for 20 minutes, add the peppers.
 When peppers and squash are done roasting, let cool for a few minutes.

 Substitutions for Roasted Red Pepper & Squash Soup

-This soup is super simple, which makes is super customizable.
+This soup is super simple, which makes it super customizable.
 Here are some suggestions to change it up or ingredients you can use based on what you have on hand:

-- squash – any kind of winter squash will work if you can’t find acorn.
+- squash – any kind of winter squash will work if you can’t find an acorn squash.
 Some suggestions are butternut squash, buttercup, pumpkin (look for a sugar pumpkin), delicata, kabocha, and carnival.
 Sweet potatoes would even be delicious if you don’t have squash!
 However, the only one I wouldn’t suggest is spaghetti squash.

-- broth – to make the soup more rich, try using coconut milk or nut milk.
+- broth – to make the soup richer, try using coconut milk or nut milk.
 You could also use bone broth to add some protein, but the soup will no longer be vegan.